Skip to main content

 Philly loves its history, and legend has it that the city has many, many haunted landmarks.
 For the full history lesson (with a dash of the paranormal), check out our guide to ghost tours, including:

-• Ghost Tours of Philadelphia: Wander the streets of Old City on this candlelight tour, full of chilling tales, dark alleys, secret gardens and burial grounds (through October 31, 2024).
+• Ghost Tours of Philadelphia: Wander the streets of Old City with costumed tour guides on this candlelight tour, full of chilling tales, dark alleys, secret gardens and burial grounds (through November 29, 2025).

 Where: Grim Philly Ghost Tours depart from the Independence Visitor Center, 599 Market Street, Philadelphia, PA